stevencombs/retrocombs.github.io/_posts/2016/2016-06-28-ten-things-about-pocket-chip.md

 <http://imgur.com/gallery/J8Tqo>

-Be advised that this is till a bit of a hack.
-Next Thing is working on official documentation/process.
+Be advised that this is still a bit of a hack.
+Next Thing is working on an official implementation.

 ### Add a speaker: (bmjohnsn from the BBS)

-It would appear at first blush that the Pocket C.H.I.P. requires headphones for sound; however, with this clever little soldering hack, you can add a small 3 watt amp and speaker (or two for stereo) to the inside of the Pocket C.H.I.P. case.
+It would appear at first blush that the Pocket C.H.I.P. requires headphones for sound; however, with [this clever little soldering hack](https://bbs.nextthing.co/t/add-a-speaker-to-pocketc-h-i-p-in-less-than-20-minutes/4511), you can add a small 3 watt amp and speaker (or two for stereo) to the inside of the Pocket C.H.I.P. case.
 This is another hack and it requires some soldering skill; however, it is way cool and a project on my list of things to do (or possibly a variation).

 ### Emulate games: (bmjohnsn from the BBS)